officiallysingh/spring-boot-spark-iceberg/README.md

 ### Docker compose
 The Docker [compose.yml](compose.yml) file defines following services.
 * **postgres**: Required for `hive` catalog to use Postgres as its internal database.
 Comment out if Postgres is installed locally.
 * **mongo**: Required for `nessie` catalog to use MongoDB as its internal database.
-Comment out if MongoDB is installed locally.
+If MongoDB is installed locally, stop the service otherwise it will conflict with the one used by Nessie via docker compose.
 * **nessie**: Required for `nessie` catalog.
 * **dremio**: Optional, it can be used to browse and query the Iceberg tables.